Delta Women

 DeltaWomen was set up with the primary aim of transforming women in Delta State by providing them with the knowledge and tools they need to take their rightful place in society.

 History of DeltaWomen

 19 April 2010

-Since its creation DeltaWomen as grown rapidly, thanks to national and international volunteers at the organisation.
-The organisation now has offices and presence in Delta State, Nigeria, where it was created; London, United Kingdom, the organisation's first international office; and Houston, Texas, United States, being the latest office to be opened.
+Since its creation DeltaWomen has grown thanks to national and international volunteers at the organization.
+The organization now has offices and presence in Delta State, Nigeria, London, United Kingdom, and most recently Houston, Texas, United States.
 In 2011, Delta Women's volunteer, Paola Brigneti won the UN Online Volunteering Award.
 In 2012, Delta Women's volunteer, Kirthi Jayakumar, won the UN Online Volunteering award.